Horfield: Transport

+First Bristol, Bath & the West runs services to Burnett, Southmead, Broadmead, Hengrove and Bristol city centre.

+Stagecoach South Wales run services to Temple Meads, Broadmead, Southmead and Long Ashton.

 The main road running through Horfield is the Gloucester Road section of the A38 and is the longest road of independent shops in the UK.

 Historically, from the latter part of the 19th century until the first third of the 20th century, Horfield was served by Bristol's tram system, with Horfield having its own tram depot near the junction of Gloucester Road and Church Road.
 The tram depot site is now a petrol station and a doctor's surgery at the rear.
 Tram lines which once lead into the depot have been preserved in the surface of the car park of the surgery.

 Between 1927 and 1964, the northeast part of the district was served by Horfield railway station.

 Notable residents

-Famous sons of Horfield include actor Cary Grant, who was born at 15 Hughenden Road in 1904, and composer Ray Steadman-Allen was born at 64 Muller Road in 1922.
+Famous residents of Horfield include actor Cary Grant, who was born at 15 Hughenden Road in 1904, and composer Ray Steadman-Allen was born at 64 Muller Road in 1922.
 The cartoonist Annie Fish was born at Brynland Avenue in 1890.
+New Zealand actor Ken Blackburn was also born here in 1935.

 Politics

-The parish of Horfield includes Horfield ward to the north, part of the Bristol North West parliamentary constituency.
-The southern part of the parish is in Bishopston ward, in Bristol West parliamentary constituency.
+For elections to Bristol City Council, Horfield is split between the electoral wards of Horfield to the north and Bishopston and Ashley Down to the south.
+For elections to the House of Commons, both wards have been in Bristol North West constituency since 2024; Bishopston and Ashley Down was previously in Bristol West.